DENTAL RESTORATIVE AND COSMETIC SERVICES

 What to Expect

 The procedure is almost always painless, and you will not require local anesthetic.
-A thin stream of abrasive powder is directed at the area of decay on the tooth to remove it without odour, noise or vibration (compared to a dental drill).
-After the area is removed, it will be cleaned, prepped and filled with a tooth-coloured composite material and hardened with a UV light.
+A thin stream of abrasive powder is directed at the area of decay on the tooth to remove it without odor, noise or vibration (compared to a dental drill).
+After the area is removed, it will be cleaned, prepped and filled with a tooth-colored composite material and hardened with a UV light.

 Your tooth will look and function just as it did before the procedure.
 The filling will strengthen and protect the remaining tooth structure and prevent further decay from occurring.
 Since air abrasion does not usually require freezing, you will not have numbness or drooping lips afterwards.
 Tooth-coloured fillings last on average 5 to 7 years, or even longer with proper oral hygiene and regular dental visits.

 If yellowed or stained teeth are keeping you from looking and feeling your best, cosmetic whitening may be the answer you are looking for.
 Our clinics offer different types of whitening, including a custom bleaching kit, the Kor Whitening System and Liquid Smile whitening pens, which can all be done conveniently at home and provide beautiful, professional results.